 MM: I am not feeling exactly pressured but I would want to justify my value and play well at Verdy.

-JPF: Who did you look up to as role model or for inspiration during your playing time?
+JPF: Who did you look up to as a role model or for inspiration during your playing time?

 MM: Diego Maradona.
 During my time, there were not much international games telecasted on television, so I would borrow Diego Maradona’s video from my friend and watched over and over again.
 His dribbling skills inspired me a lot!